 - Documented protocols for control of user IDs and other tokens or identifiers;

 - A reasonably secure method of assigning and selecting passwords, or use of unique identifier technologies;

-- Control of data security passwords to ensure that such passwords are kept in a location and/or format that does not compromise the security of the data they protect; and
+- Control of data security passwords to ensure that such passwords are kept in a location and/or format that does not compromise the security of the data they protect;

-- The University shall make available reasonably up-to-date versions of system security agent software, which must include malware protection and reasonably up-to-date patches and virus definitions.
+- The University shall make available reasonably up-to-date versions of system security agent software, which shall include malware protection and reasonably up-to-date patches and virus definitions.
 The most current security updates shall be applied on a regular basis.

 - The University shall require such third-party service providers by contract to implement and maintain such appropriate security measures.